Adults

 First Monday of each Month, 2:30pm at CUMC

 Created for women of all ages and stages of life who seek a deeper relationship with God and other women.
+This fall we will be studying the Gospel of Mark.
 Led by Vicki Morley.

 Men's Thursday Morning Breakfast & Study Group